usevital/notessential/CONTRIBUTING.md

 - Make sure you look at the Pull Requests page to see if your idea has already been listed.
 If so, we recommend opening pull requests to the head branch/repository (the head branch is the branch merging to the repository).
 - Make your commit names helpful so we can understand what you have changed.
 - Install Prettier.
 You can run `pnpm add prettier` or install Prettier as a VS Code extension (this should have been recommended to you automatically!).
 If you use the extension, ensure `Format on Save` is set in VS Code settings.
-- Make sure you use one of our pull request templates when making a pull request.
+- Make sure you use our pull request template when making a pull request.
+- ONLY TICK THE BOXES YOU NEED TO TICK, this will help us a lot.

-If you need help or have identified an issue that you cannot solve by yourself, open an issue in the Issues tab.
+If you need help or have identified an issue that you cannot solve by yourself, open an issue in the Issues tab and link to your pull request in there.

 ## Adding a mod to the alternatives page